mariobosdeb/WRO_2026_Future_Engineers_StormDrive/README.md

 2. **AI Vision Sensor:** DFRobot HuskyLens — An AI machine vision sensor used for real-time color recognition, tracking the red and green obstacle pillars natively without overloading the main microcontroller.
 3. **Motor Driver:** L298N Dual H-Bridge module — Safely bridges the Arduino logic pins with high-current motor demands.
 4. **Actuators:** 2 x DC Gear Motors (Propulsion) & 1 x Standard Servo Motor (Steering).
-5. **Power Source:** 2 x 18650 Li-ion Batteries (Ultrofite 3.7V, wired in series to supply ~7.4V to the drivetrain and logic systems).
+5. **Power Source:** 2 x 18650 Li-ion Batteries (Ultrofite 3.7V, wired in series to supply a stable ~7.4V power rail to the drivetrain and logic systems).

 ### 🔌 Motor Driver Integration
 To bridge the control logic of the Arduino Uno with the power requirements of our dual DC gear motors, we utilized an **L298N Dual H-Bridge Motor Driver**.
 This component allowed us to safely manage motor direction and speed via PWM, while completely isolating the microcontroller from high-current spikes.